flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 Practical advise.

-# Why Choose Ethernet Over Wi-Fi
+# Why choose ethernet over Wi-Fi

 For just about **€8–€10**, you can buy a good Ethernet cable that: